gistrec/cpp-geometry-library/README.md

 ---

 <a name="interpolate"></a>
-**`interpolate(LatLng from, LatLng to, double fraction)`** - Returns the LatLng which lies the given fraction of the way between the origin LatLng and the destination LatLng.
+**`SphericalUtil::interpolate(const LatLng& from, const LatLng& to, double fraction)`** - Returns the LatLng which lies the given fraction of the way between the origin LatLng and the destination LatLng.

 * `from` - the LatLng from which to start.
 * `to` - the LatLng toward which to travel.